Zhongli (Genshin Impact): Appearances

+Story

-Zhongli is described as a mysterious guest or employee of the Wangsheng Funeral Parlor, responsible for assisting in the preparation of its funerals as well as other types of support.
+Zhongli is described as an employee of the Wangsheng Funeral Parlor, responsible for assisting in the preparation of its funerals.
 He is knowledgeable, elegant, and proficient in subjects and matters regarding Liyue.
 Despite having no money of his own, Zhongli spends lavishly in his daily life and often charges his expenses to either the Wangsheng Funeral Parlor or his friend Tartaglia, much to the frustration of the parlor's director, Hu Tao, and Tartaglia himself.

 When the protagonist Traveler visits Liyue to meet the Geo Archon, they witness his apparent death and soon become suspected of causing it.
 Tartaglia saves the Traveler from arrest and advises them to seek help from Liyue's adepti to prove their innocence.
 Later, he introduces the Traveler to Zhongli, who agrees to help them approach Morax's remains.
 Zhongli first asks for the Traveler's help in organizing the funeral ceremony known as the "Rite of Parting" for Morax.
 During this time, the Traveler clears their name but realizes that Tartaglia has been manipulating events from behind the scenes, using them as a pawn to provoke conflict between Liyue's adepti and its leaders.
 They confront Tartaglia in the Golden House, where he attempts to uncover the Geo Archon's remains.
-Upon discovering that the body lacks a Gnosis, a divine object possessed by gods, Tartaglia realizes that Morax is not actually dead.
+Upon discovering that the body lacks a Gnosis, a divine object possessed by gods, Tartaglia realizes that Morax is actually alive.
 In a desperate move to draw him out, Tartaglia summons the ancient sea monster Osial, a god once defeated by Morax.
 With the combined efforts of the adepti, Liyue Qixing, and security forces, the Traveler helps subdue Osial; Morax, however, does not reappear.
 Afterward, when the Traveler seeks out Zhongli, they learn the truth: Zhongli is, in fact, Morax himself.
 He had faked his death to relinquish his rule over Liyue and transfer authority to its people.
 Zhongli also reveals that he had entered into a deal with the ruler of Snezhnaya and has surrendered his Gnosis as part of that agreement.

+Gameplay

 As a playable character, Zhongli is a five-star Geo polearm user.
-His elemental abilities include being able to summon a stone stele in front of him in short intervals.
+His elemental abilities include being able to summon a stone stele in front of him.
 A longer variant of this ability is able to create a Jade Shield to reduce the resistances of nearby targets, create a shield, and deal damage to opponents.
 His Elemental Burst has him summon a falling meteor from the sky, causing Geo damage and petrifying afflicted opponents.